constantAmateur/SoupX/README.md

 2. Make the criteria for declaring a cell to be genuinely expressing a gene set less strict.
 This seldom works, as usually when a cell is over the threshold, it's over by a lot.
 But in some cases tweaking the values `maximumContamination` and/or `pCut` can yield usable results.
 3. Set `clusters=FALSE` to force `estimateNonExpressingCells` to consider each cell independently.
 If you are going to do this, it is worth making the criteria for excluding a cell more permissive by decreasing `maximumContamination` as much as is reasonable.

+### My data still looks contaminated.
+Why didn't SoupX work?

+The first thing to do is check that you are providing clustering information, either by doing clustering yourself and running `setClusters` before `adjustCounts` or by loading it automatically from `load10X`.
+Cluster information allows far more contamination to be identified and safely removed.

+The second thing to consider is if the contamination rate estimate looks plausible.
+As estimating the contamination rate is the part of the method that requires the most user input, it can be prone to errors.
+Generally a contamination rate of 2% or less is low, 5% is usual, 10% moderate and 20% or above very high.
+Of course your experience may vary and these expectations are based on fresh tissue experiments on the 10X 3' platform.

+Finally, note that SoupX has been designed to try and err on the side of not throwing out real counts.
+In some cases it is more important to remove contamination than be sure you've retained all the true counts.
+This is particularly true as "over-removal" will not remove all the expression from a truly expressed gene unless you set the over-removal to something extreme.
+If this describes your situation you may want to try manually increasing the contamination rate by setting `setContaminationFraction` and seeing if this improves your results.

 ## Changelog

+### v1.2.1

+Some bug fixes from v1.0.0.
+Added some helper functions for integrating metadata into SoupChannel object.
+Further integration of cluster information in estimation of contamination and calculation of adjusted counts.
+Make the adjustCounts routine parallel.

 ### v1.0.0